helpme14/helpme14/README.md

 ## 🚀 Interests

 - UI/UX for web and desktop
-- Efficient backend logic
+- Efficient backend logic and deployment
-- Fast deployment with Vite & Django
+- API integration and data automation
-- Automation & custom scripting
+- Custom scripting and process automation

 ---